Meta facebook tracking pixel

 Targeted therapy focuses on specific molecules and cell mechanisms thought to be important for cancer cell survival and growth, taking advantage of what researchers have learned in recent years about how cancer cells grow.

-There are two targeted therapies approved by the FDA for the treatment of stage IV gastric cancer:
+There are three targeted therapies approved by the FDA for the treatment of stage IV gastric cancer:

 • Ramucirumab (Cyramza).
 VEGF (vascular endothelial growth factor) is a protein that contributes to angiogenesis (blood vessel growth), which can lead to the growth and spread of cancer.
 Ramucirumab blocks the action of VEGF and can be given by itself or added to paclitaxel chemotherapy.
 It is given intravenously.

-In June 2019, the FDA approved trastuzumab-anns (Kanjinti), a biosimilar to trastuzumab, for the treatment of HER2-positive stage IV gastric cancer.
+• Trastuzumab-anns.
+(Kanjinti), In June 2019, the FDA approved trastuzumab-anns, a biosimilar to trastuzumab, for the treatment of HER2-positive stage IV gastric cancer.
 Although not an exact copy of the original drug, biosimilars are expected to produce the same clinical result and have no meaningful differences in terms of safety, purity or potency.

 Other targeted therapy drugs to treat gastric cancer are currently being studied in clinical trials.